Behaviorally Anchored Rating Scale (BARS) - Meaning, Steps & Example

 BARS is designed to bring the benefits of both quantitative and qualitative data to employee appraisal process.

-• Develop a final instrument: About 7-8 of these dimensions are chosen as behavioral anchors.
+About 7-8 of these dimensions are chosen as behavioral anchors which would then be used across organization to evaluate.

 • Consistency: They are reliable as the appraisals remains the same even when different raters rate them.